phylovi/bito/CONTRIBUTING.md

 * Use the [SOLID principles](https://www.youtube.com/watch?v=Ntraj80qN2k&ab_channel=CppCon) as a guide for good design.
 * Factor functionality into functions and methods with logical interfaces.
+* In most cases, each class should get its own file.
 * Functions should be at most a screenful, with a minimum of arguments.
 * Early return is fine at the beginning of a function to avoid wrapping the body of the function in a big if statement.
 Otherwise strive to have a single return statement in the spirit of [structured programming](https://en.wikipedia.org/wiki/Structured_programming#Early_exit).
 * Multiple if statements in a code block which test for the same thing is an antipattern (the ["if" considered harmful talk](https://www.youtube.com/watch?v=z43bmaMwagI&ab_channel=DevWeekEvents) is thought-provoking but a little exaggerated).